 In this early period, Murphy's eclectic skillset proved helpful to other filmmakers, and in calming his bank manager.
 He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out homebuilt camera cranes when they were still as rare as hen's teeth.
 Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege to co-writing Gaylene Preston's debut feature Mr Wrong.
 There were also varied acting roles — including this first episode of Pukemanu and teleplay The Pumice Land.

 After Wild Man, Geoff Murphy began developing a script called Meatballs, with Ian Mune.
 Canadian hit Meatballs forced a name change to Goodbye Pork Pie.
 Although Sleeping Dogs had won respectable audiences, Pork Pie was New Zealand's first local blockbuster — partly, as Murphy noted, because "it was a celebration of New Zealandness".
 The film mixed Mini Cooper hijinks, flawed but recognisably Kiwi characters, and a spirit of rebellion.
-Refuting claims by some that it was an attack on the police, Murphy argued that it was "more an attack on the law.
+Refuting claims that it was an attack on the police, Murphy argued that it was "more an attack on the law.
 Just about everything you want to do in this country is illegal or you need a permit to do it."

 Pork Pie sold to 32 countries, and disproved the longheld belief that Kiwi films couldn't make a profit.
 Murphy "visited almost every town the film would play in" before the release, to drum up support from local cinemas and media.
 He talks in this video interview about his work on Pork Pie's distribution and publicity — and that famous line of dialogue about taking the car to Invercargill.